 - We offer four sessions or terms each summer.
 May Session is an intensive period where students may enroll in one three-credit hour course.
 First session occupies the first half of the summer and the second session occupies the second half.
 Full session spans the entire summer from June through August.
 See the Schedule of Courses for specific courses offered in each summer session.

 - Current Vanderbilt students

-- Current Vanderbilt students or students studying through the Division of Unclassified Studies
+- Students studying through the Division of Unclassified Studies

 If I am a student at Vanderbilt, do I have to apply to Summer School?